FARC peace deal at risk as right closes in on Colombia presidency - Journal du Cameroun

 Petro, 58, is the first leftist to reach a presidential runoff in Colombia, and believes his presence shows the South American country has shed its suspicions of the left, tainted by 50 years of conflict.

+“We are going to build a humane Colombia that is at peace, that is reconciled with itself.”

-A former member of the disbanded M-19 guerrilla group, he says he will implement the agreement with the FARC, whose 7,000 ex-combatants have struggled to return to civilian life.
+A former member of the disbanded M-19 guerrilla group, Petro says he will implement the agreement with the FARC, whose 7,000 ex-combatants have struggled to return to civilian life.

 FARC leader Rodrigo Londono, known as Timochenko during the conflict, said Sunday: “With either one of the two (candidates), we cannot let down our guard.”